 The school has strong links with employers and the local colleges, and visiting speakers regularly keep pupils up to date with the world of work.
 Pupils are also encouraged to visit colleagues and employers.

-Mr R. Ransome, the Assistant Headteacher and Mrs Jackie Catheral the school's Careers Adviser will be happy to discuss issues related to the careers education and guidance with parents, should they need more information.
+Mr R. Ransome, Assistant Headteacher and Mandy Williams the school's Careers Adviser will be happy to discuss issues related to the careers education and guidance with parents, should they need more information.